 In September 1970 the world into which the Birmingham England band Black Sabbath quickly rose to popularity with their second album, Paranoid, felt increasingly like a dangerous place.
-It seemed that time was marked and US policy formulated by a seemingly endless stream of violent acts, including assassinations, bombings, race riots, the slaughter of college students on the Kent State campus, and the almost decade-long Viet Nam War.
-And all of this violence was set against the pernicious incessant white noise of the nuclear arms race between the U.S. and Soviet Union in a thermonuclear game of “chicken”.
-Black Sabbath’s sound and subjects, which would be lampooned by most critics then as cartoonish, were forged as much by these deadly concerns as by Animal House debauchery.
+It seemed that time was marked, and US policy formulated, by a seemingly endless stream of violent acts, including assassinations, bombings, race riots, the slaughter of college students on the Kent State campus, and the almost decade-long Viet Nam War.
+And all of this violence was set against the pernicious, incessant white noise of the nuclear arms race between the U.S. and Soviet Union in a thermonuclear game of “chicken”.
+Black Sabbath’s sound and subjects, which would be lampooned as cartoonish by most critics then, were forged as much by these deadly concerns as by Animal House debauchery.

 Beginning with their debut in early 1970,while music critics were not hesitant to slag off every Black Sabbath release, it became the band’s first gold record in America.
 Yet many detractors who had watched Bela Lugosi, Boris Karloff, Vincent Price, and Lon Chaney in such classic scary movies as Dracula and Frankenstein, nevertheless felt that Black Sabbath’s fantasy deadpan doomsday warnings on Paranoid and Masters of Reality, in such songs as “Iron Man“,”War Pigs”, and “Children of the Grave”, were somehow a Marshall amplifier too far.